Jerudong International School: Senior School

-The Senior School consists of middle years (years 7 to 9) and Upper Years where students are studying for the IGCSE, and later, the A Level or IB Diploma programme (years 10 to 13).
+The Senior School consists of middle years (Years 7 to 9) and Upper Years where students are studying for the IGCSE, and later, the A Level, IB Diploma programme or the BTEC International Level 3 Extended Diploma in Creative Media (Years 10 to 13).

 The middle years are the first three years of the Senior School and help students to transition from Junior School and prepare for the Upper Years.

-Students in years 10 and 11, the first two years of the upper years, study for a two-year programme: the GCSE or the IGCSE offered by Cambridge International Examinations (CIE) and Edexcel.
+Students in Years 10 and 11, the first two years of the upper years, study for a two-year programme: the GCSE or the IGCSE offered by Cambridge International Examinations (CIE) and Edexcel.

 Years 12 and 13 form a pre-university pathway.
-Students choose to study either the A-Level Examinations or the International Baccalaureate (IB) Diploma Programme.
-JIS has a particular focus on preparing students for admissions for UK, USA, Australia, and Canadian universities.
+Students choose to study either the A-Level Examinations, the International Baccalaureate (IB) Diploma Programme or the BTEC International Level 3 Extended Diploma in Creative Media.
+JIS has a particular focus on preparing students for admissions for UK, USA, Australia and Canadian universities.

-In 2019, around 60% of its students achieved A-Level grades at A* to B boundaries.
-35% achieved over 40 points in the International Baccalaureate, with 96% of its students exceeding the world average IB Diploma score.